yhatt/jsx-slack/docs/block-containers.md

 ## <a name="modal" id="modal"></a> `<Modal>`: The modal view container

 A container component for [Block Kit in modals](https://api.slack.com/block-kit/surfaces/modals).
-For focusing into interactions between user and app, you can create JSON object for modal powered by Block Kit.
+You can create JSON object for modal powered by Block Kit.

 A generated object by `<Modal>` container should pass to a `view` field in [`views.*`](https://api.slack.com/methods/views.open) API payloads.